EthanHand/project-zomboid-docker-arm64/README.md

 ## [Get it from docker hub](https://hub.docker.com/r/etheth888/project-zomboid-arm64)

-This repository provides a Docker image for running SteamCMD on ARM64 architecture.
+This repository provides a Docker image for running a Project Zomboid Dedicated Server using SteamCMD on ARM64 architecture.
 SteamCMD is a command-line utility that allows you to install and manage dedicated game servers via Steam.

 ## Prerequisites